Malaysia says lethal nerve agent killed Kim Jong Nam | The Japan Times

 But experts say the agent is stable, easy to transport and difficult to detect with regular airport security measures.

-In his brief statement released Friday, Khalid said scientists were continuing to analyze “other exhibits” from the autopsy.
+Khalid said scientists were continuing to analyze “other exhibits” from the autopsy.

-Malaysian detectives are holding three people — women from Indonesia and Vietnam, and a North Korean man — but want to speak to seven others, four of whom are believed to have fled to Pyongyang.
+Malaysian detectives are holding three people — the two women, from Indonesia and Vietnam, and a North Korean man — but want to speak to seven others, four of whom are believed to have fled to Pyongyang.

 One man wanted for questioning, who is believed to be still in Malaysia, is a senior North Korean Embassy official.